-How will your request make an impact on the community?
+How will your request make an impact on the people you serve?
 What change will occur as a result of your work?
-Please list your expected outcomes and what data/information that you will to collect to measure your progress.
+Please share the measurable outcomes that will tell you if your goals for this funding request are being met.